jedrichards/rsyncwrapper/README.md

 ### Tests

 Basic tests are run via [Vows Async BDD](http://vowsjs.org/) and [Grunt](http://gruntjs.com/).
-To test rsyncwrapper install it with the devDependancies and then run:
+To test rsyncwrapper install it with the devDependancies, install Grunt and Vows globally, and then invoke:

     npm test